Skip to main content

 The Energy Rating Label

-The Energy Rating Label helps customers make informed choices about the appliances they buy.
-It does this by providing information about two important features of the appliance, the star rating and the energy consumption.
+The Energy Rating Label helps consumers make informed choices about the appliances they buy.
+It provides information about two important features of the appliance, the star rating and the annual energy consumption.
+The label can also include other information relevant to the product.

 Star rating